Terrestrial and coastal ecosystems research

 - provide a scientific and technical foundation for practical measures to prevent, mitigate or remediate detrimental change caused by human activity.

-Terrestrial and Nearshore Ecosystems: Environmental Change and Conservation will contribute to Australia’s commitment to protecting the Antarctic environment by:
+Our terrestrial research contributes to Australia’s commitment to protecting the Antarctic environment by:

 - fulfilling Australia's obligations under the Madrid Protocol and other international agreements, national legislation and government initiatives and policies;